d3r0n/vehicle-detection/README.md

 What about cars which are further away and those close by?
 One approach would be to resize windows to match windows used in classifier training.
 I finally removed this from my code as it was ridiculously slow.

 Another optimization is to narrow down the search space to the area of image where the road is.
-There are not cars in the sky - just yet :wink:
+There are no cars in the sky - just yet :wink:

 ![alt text][image4]